kedacore/http-add-on/docs/walkthrough.md

 ## Creating an `HTTPScaledObject`

 You interact with the operator via a CRD called `HTTPScaledObject`.
-This CRD object points the To get an example app up and running, read the notes below and then run the subsequent command from the root of this repository.
+This CRD object points the request for an `Host` to a `Service`.
+To get an example app up and running, read the notes below and then run the subsequent command from the root of this repository.

 ```shell
 kubectl create -f -n $NAMESPACE examples/v0.0.2/httpscaledobject.yaml